MJ665/myCodingNotes/dotFiles/vimVsCode.md

-This setting was done in keybindings.json
+This setting was done in keybindings.json in vs code

 ```json
 // Place your key bindings in this file to override the defaults